[UPDATED JULY 2023]

 Summer’s finally here, and what better way to cool down your dog than with a refreshing dip in natural water?
-This guide explains the possible risks when swimming in the likes of lakes and rivers, and includes tips on how to keep your dog safe and happy...
+This guide explains the possible risks when swimming in the likes of lakes and rivers, and includes tips on dog swimming safety...

 The best places for your dog to swim